Forethought-Technologies/AutoChain/README.md

 # MiniChain

-Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build autonomous agent based on natural language objectives.
+Large language models (LLMs) have shown huge success in different text generation tasks and enable developers to build autonomous agents based on natural language objectives.

-However, most of the agents require heavy customization for a specific purpose, and existing tools are sometimes overwhelming to be adapted for different use cases.
-As the result, it is still very challenging to customize on top of existing agents.
+However, most of the agents require heavy customization for a specific purpose, and adapting existing tools for different use cases is sometimes overwhelming.
+As a result, it is still very challenging to customize on top of existing agents.

-In addition, evaluating such autonomous agent powered by LLMs is a very manual and expensive task by trying different use cases under different potential user scenarios.
+In addition, evaluating such autonomous agents powered by LLMs by trying different use cases under different potential user scenarios is a very manual and expensive task.

-Minichain took the inspirations from LangChain and AutoGPT and aims to solve both problems by providing a light weighted and extensible framework for developers to build their own conversational agent using LLMs with custom tools and automatically evaluates different user scenarios using simulated conversations.
+MiniChain took inspiration from LangChain and AutoGPT and aims to solve both problems by providing a lightweight and extensible framework for developers to build their own conversational agents using LLMs with custom tools and automatically evaluating different user scenarios with simulated conversations.

-The goal is enable user for experimentation of generative agent quickly, knowing users would make more customizations as they are building their own agent.
+The goal is to enable user experimentation of generative agents quickly, knowing users would make more customizations as they are building their own agent.

-### Features
+## Features

-- 🚀 light weighted and extensible generative agent pipeline
+- 🚀 lightweight and extensible generative agent pipeline
 - 🔗 agent that can use different custom tools
-- 💾 simple memory tracks conversation history and tools outputs
+- 💾 simple memory tracking for conversation history and tools' outputs
 - 🤖 automated agent evaluation with simulated conversations

 ## Setup